Motivational Quotes for Sales Team to Achieve Targets

 L for Loyalty: A sales officer must be loyal to both the company and clients.
 They should not hide any information.

-E for Efficient: A sales rep has to work in a strategic way to achieve daily, monthly, and yearly targets using the least amount of waste of time, energy, or resources.
+E for Efficiency: A sales rep must work strategically to achieve daily, monthly, and yearly targets with minimal waste of time, energy, or resources.
 They have to know which clients are more important.

 2. Follow Rules: 3HHH

-According to scholars, 80% sell completely after 5 times of follow-up by a sales representative.
+According to scholars, 80% of sales are completed after five follow-ups by a sales representative.

 Second Time Follow-up: They will remember you